AdobeDocs/experience-platform.en/help/sources/tutorials/api/collect/payments.md

 description: This tutorial covers the steps for retrieving data from a payments application and ingesting it into Platform through source connectors and APIs.
 ---

-# Collect payment data through source connectors and APIs
+# Collect payments data through source connectors and APIs

-[!DNL Flow Service] is used to collect and centralize customer data from various disparate sources within Adobe Experience Platform.
-The service provides a user interface and RESTful API from which all supported sources are connectable.

-This tutorial covers the steps for retrieving data from a third-party payment system and ingesting it into [!DNL Platform] through source connectors and the [[!DNL Flow Service]](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml) API.
+This tutorial covers the steps for retrieving data from a third-party payments application and ingesting it into Platform through source connectors and the [[!DNL Flow Service]](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/flow-service.yaml) API.

 ## Getting started

-This tutorial requires you to have access to a payment system through a valid connection, as well as information about the file you wish to bring into [!DNL Platform] (including the file's path and structure).
+This tutorial requires you to have access to a payment application through a valid connection, as well as information about the file you wish to bring into Platform (including the file's path and structure).
 If you do not have this information, see the tutorial on [exploring a payments application using the Flow Service API](../explore/payments.md) before attempting this tutorial.

 This tutorial also requires you to have a working understanding of the following components of Adobe Experience Platform:

 * [[!DNL Experience Data Model (XDM) System]](../../../../xdm/home.md): The standardized framework by which Experience Platform organizes customer experience data.
   * [Basics of schema composition](../../../../xdm/schema/composition.md): Learn about the basic building blocks of XDM schemas, including key principles and best practices in schema composition.
   * [Schema Registry developer guide](../../../../xdm/api/getting-started.md): Includes important information that you need to know in order to successfully perform calls to the Schema Registry API.
 This includes your `{TENANT_ID}`, the concept of "containers", and the required headers for making requests (with special attention to the Accept header and its possible values).
-*   [[!DNL Catalog Service]](../../../../catalog/home.md): Catalog is the system of record for data location and lineage within [!DNL Experience Platform].
+* [[!DNL Catalog Service]](../../../../catalog/home.md): Catalog is the system of record for data location and lineage within Experience Platform.
-*   [[!DNL Batch ingestion]](../../../../ingestion/batch-ingestion/overview.md): The Batch Ingestion API allows you to ingest data into [!DNL Experience Platform] as batch files.
+* [[!DNL Batch ingestion]](../../../../ingestion/batch-ingestion/overview.md): The Batch Ingestion API allows you to ingest data into Experience Platform as batch files.
-*   [Sandboxes](../../../../sandboxes/home.md): [!DNL Experience Platform] provides virtual sandboxes which partition a single [!DNL Platform] instance into separate virtual environments to help develop and evolve digital experience applications.
+* [Sandboxes](../../../../sandboxes/home.md): Experience Platform provides virtual sandboxes which partition a single Platform instance into separate virtual environments to help develop and evolve digital experience applications.

 The following sections provide additional information that you will need to know in order to successfully connect to a payments application using the [!DNL Flow Service] API.

 ### Reading sample API calls

 This tutorial provides example API calls to demonstrate how to format your requests.
 These include paths, required headers, and properly formatted request payloads.
 Sample JSON returned in API responses is also provided.
-For information on the conventions used in documentation for sample API calls, see the section on [how to read example API calls](../../../../landing/troubleshooting.md#how-do-i-format-an-api-request) in the [!DNL Experience Platform] troubleshooting guide.
+For information on the conventions used in documentation for sample API calls, see the section on [how to read example API calls](../../../../landing/troubleshooting.md#how-do-i-format-an-api-request) in the Experience Platform troubleshooting guide.

 ### Gather values for required headers

-In order to make calls to [!DNL Platform] APIs, you must first complete the [authentication tutorial](../../../../tutorials/authentication.md).
-Completing the authentication tutorial provides the values for each of the required headers in all [!DNL Experience Platform] API calls, as shown below:
+In order to make calls to Platform APIs, you must first complete the [authentication tutorial](../../../../tutorials/authentication.md).
+Completing the authentication tutorial provides the values for each of the required headers in all Experience Platform API calls, as shown below:

-*   Authorization: Bearer `{ACCESS_TOKEN}`
+* `Authorization: Bearer {ACCESS_TOKEN}`
-*   x-api-key: `{API_KEY}`
+* `x-api-key: {API_KEY}`
-*   x-gw-ims-org-id: `{IMS_ORG}`
+* `x-gw-ims-org-id: {IMS_ORG}`

-All resources in [!DNL Experience Platform], including those belonging to [!DNL Flow Service], are isolated to specific virtual sandboxes.
-All requests to [!DNL Platform] APIs require a header that specifies the name of the sandbox the operation will take place in:
+All resources in Experience Platform, including those belonging to [!DNL Flow Service], are isolated to specific virtual sandboxes.
+All requests to Platform APIs require a header that specifies the name of the sandbox the operation will take place in:

-*   x-sandbox-name: `{SANDBOX_NAME}`
+* `x-sandbox-name: {SANDBOX_NAME}`

 All requests that contain a payload (POST, PUT, PATCH) require an additional media type header:

-*   Content-Type: `application/json`
+* `Content-Type: application/json`

-## Create an ad-hoc XDM class and schema

-In order to bring external data into [!DNL Platform] through source connectors, an ad-hoc XDM class and schema must be created for the raw source data.

-To create an ad-hoc class and schema, follow the steps outlined in the [ad-hoc schema tutorial](../../../../xdm/tutorials/ad-hoc.md).
-When creating an ad-hoc class, all fields found in the source data must be described within the request body.

-Continue following the steps outlined in the developer guide until you have created an ad-hoc schema.
-Obtain and store the unique identifier (`$id`) of the ad-hoc schema and then proceed to the next step of this tutorial.

 ## Create a source connection {#source}

-With an ad-hoc XDM schema created, a source connection can now be created using a POST request to the [!DNL Flow Service] API.
-A source connection consists of a connection ID, a source data file, and a reference to the schema that describes the source data.
+You can create a source connection by making a POST request to the [!DNL Flow Service] API.
+A source connection consists of a connection ID, a path to the source data file, and a connection spec ID.

 To create a source connection, you must also define an enum value for the data format attribute.